Don't want to say I'm shorter than I was,

 but I did enjoy this reunion with an old girl friend.

 For the most part my Scoliosis never bothered me.
-It wasn't painful, didn't hinder my posture, and didn’t interfere with my love life any more than any of the other countless fucked up things about me interfered with my love life.
+It wasn't painful, didn't hinder my posture, and didn’t interfere with my love life any more than any of the other countless fucked up things about my existence on Earth have interfered with my love life.
 But in the era of the Nouveau Old, Formerly Cute, something has changed.

 That is, I'm getting shorter.
 Lots shorter.